|Guide||♦||155 Triplogs||Active Topic|

 This loop trail is about the closest thing I have seen in AZ that resembles the Colorado Rockies.
 You start the trail in Ponderosa pines but end in Douglas firs with Aspens all the way.
 You will also notice that the Aspens in the lower elevations are very white, but as you gain in elevation the bark goes from light green to khaki.

 The trail starts from the end of a parking loop, which has more than enough space for the few people that seem to use this trail.
 The route is always well defined and maintained.
 After you go a short distance, you come to a trail marker with a register.
 The trail signs indicate Bear Jaw Trail to the left and Abineau to the right.
 Considering that your goal is to reach the highest point that passes a meadow looking up at Humphrey's Peak, you can go right on the Abineau Trail, which is shorter but is also much steeper.
 Or you can go left, up the Bear Jaw Trail that is longer, but the ascent is more gradual.

 The only disappointing thing on the whole trail was that on that day the air pollution was extremely bad.
 So visibility, looking out to the horizon was very limited.
-But besides that, I would put this trail in my top 10.
+Besides that, I would put this trail in my top 10.